timgwallis/turqV2/content/pages/sponsor.md

 ---
 title: Sponsor a Bill
 menu: main
-info: View all competitions and contribute to draft legislation
+info: If you want some legislation made, become a Sponsor and fund a bill writing competition for others to draft your legislation for you.
-weight: 20
+weight: 10
 aliases:
   /sponsor/
 ---

+#### Currently serving Massachusetts.
+More States coming very soon, so go ahead and participate!

 #### Sponsors